nufailtd/terraform-budget-gcp/README.md

 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build

+This operation will output the `project_id` to be used in the next step.
 #### File structure
 This module has the following folders and files:
 ```